 Initial Work to Determine Focus of the Work Stream 1 Proposal

 The CCWG-Accountability started its work by assessing community comments on accountability from the launch of the Enhancing ICANN Accountability & Governance process from which the group was formed, the Accountability and Transparency Reviews, and the current mechanisms in place at ICANN.

+From this initial work, Work Stream 1 mechanisms were defined as those that, when in place or committed to, would provide the community with confidence that any accountability mechanism that would further enhance ICANN's accountability would be implemented if it had consensus support from the community, even if it were to encounter ICANN management resistance or if it were against the interest of ICANN as a corporate entity.

-From this initial work, the CCWG-Accountability identified four building blocks that establish the foundation for what needs to be in place within the timeframe of the IANA Stewardship Transition.
+The CCWG-Accountability then identified four building blocks that establish the foundation for what needs to be in place within the timeframe of the IANA Stewardship Transition.
 These building blocks are:

 Principles (i.e. the Constitution) – The Principles guarantee the Mission, commitments and core values of ICANN through the Bylaws.